daylenjeez/vue3-tabor/README.en.md

 ### Style Variables

-vue3-tabor provides rich CSS variables that can be customized through the style prop or global CSS.
-Below are the available style variables, categorized by function:
+vue3-tabor provides CSS variables that can be customized through the style prop or global CSS.
+Below are the available style variables:

 #### Basic Configuration